Professor Majid Sarvi

 - Amoh-Gyimah R, Saberi M, Sarvi M. The effect of variations in spatial units on unobserved heterogeneity in macroscopic crash models.
 Analytic Methods in Accident Research.
 2017, Vol. 13.

-- Bagloee SA, Sarvi M, Rajabifard A, Thompson RG, Saberi M. A solution to the road network design problem for multimodal flow.
+- Asadi Bagloee S, Sarvi M, Rajabifard A, Thompson R, Saberi M. A solution to the road network design problem for multimodal flow.
 19th IEEE International Conference on Intelligent Transportation Systems (ITSC).
 IEEE.
 2016.

 - Naznin F, Currie G, Sarvi M, Logan D. An empirical bayes safety evaluation of tram/streetcar signal and lane priority measures in Melbourne.
 TRAFFIC INJURY PREVENTION.
 Taylor & Francis.
 2016, Vol. 17, Issue 1.

 - Truong LT, Sarvi M, Currie G. An investigation of multiplier effects generated by implementing queue jump lanes at multiple intersections.
-Journal of Advanced Transportation.
-2016.
+JOURNAL OF ADVANCED TRANSPORTATION.
+2016, Vol. 50, Issue 8.

 - Naznin F, Currie G, Logan D, Sarvi M. Application of a random effects negative binomial model to examine tram-involved crash frequency on route sections in Melbourne, Australia.
 ACCIDENT ANALYSIS AND PREVENTION.
 Pergamon-Elsevier Science.
 2016, Vol. 92.

 Engineering Block B, Parkville